owncast/owncast.github.io/content/docs/integrations.md

 Change the following `curl` command to point to your server URL and use your auth token.
 It will send a system message to your chat.

 {{< highlight shell >}}
-curl -X POST -H "Content-Type: application/json"  -H "Authorization: Bearer YOURAUTHTOKEN" -d '{"body": "I am a system message!**"}' http://YOUR.OWNCAST.SERVER/api/admin/sendsystemmessage
+curl -X POST -H "Content-Type: application/json"  -H "Authorization: Bearer YOURAUTHTOKEN" -d '{"body": "I am a system message!"}' http://YOUR.OWNCAST.SERVER/api/integrations/chat/system

 {{< / highlight >}}